-The proposed rule amendments make the following changes to sections not required by other laws or rules:
+The rule amendments make the following changes to sections not required by other laws or rules:

-- Proposing a brand new chapter, Chapter 173-360A WAC and repealing Chapter 173-360
+- Adopting a new chapter, Chapter 173-360A WAC and repealing Chapter 173-360

 - Part 1 Scope and definitions

 - Part 2 Administration and enforcement

 - Part 3 Installation and performance standards

 - Part 4 Operation and maintenance

 - Part 5 Operator training

 - Part 6 Release detection

 - Part 7 Release reporting, confirmation, and cleanup

 - Part 8 Closure

 - Part 9 Service providers

-- Part 10 Financial responsibility
+• Part 10 - Financial responsibility

-The potential costs for the proposed rule include:
+The potential costs for the rule amendments include:

+- Notification.

 - Reporting.

 - Record retention.

 - Demonstration of compatibility.

 - Corrosion assessment.

-- Additional testing requirements.
+- Additional testing.

-- Utilization of new, as opposed to used, tanks.
+- Walkthrough inspections.

 - Updating training programs.

 - Evaluation of structural integrity.

 While some of the costs only occur under some specific circumstances, others apply overall.
+Quantifiable estimated costs totaled a 20-year present value of \$1.4 million.

-The potential benefits of the proposed rule include:
+The potential benefits of the rule amendments include:

-- Decreased costs for owners for record reporting and retention. - Elimination of cathodic protection in some circumstances. - Elimination of the need for financial responsibility in some circumstances. - Environmental benefits due to lessening chance for a release.
+- Decreased costs for owners for reporting, record retention, and notification. - Elimination of cathodic protection in some circumstances. - Elimination of the need for financial responsibility in some circumstances. - Environmental, health, and property benefits due to lessening chance for a release.